 In order to get the most from your mental health whilst on a vegan diet, it is important to make sure that you are getting a few basic needs met by what you are consuming and how you live your life generally.

-Healthy fats are essential – think nuts and avocados – as is a good amount of vitamin D. The latter is often the tricky one to maintain good levels of as vitamin D is not easily found in vegan foods, so supplementation may be advisable – especially if you live in a part of the world that doesn’t get vitamin D from sunlight all year round like the UK.
+Healthy fats are essential – think nuts and avocados – as is a good amount of vitamin D. The latter is often the tricky one to maintain good levels of, as it is not easily found in vegan foods, so Vitamin D3 supplementation may be advisable – especially if you live in a part of the world that doesn’t get vitamin D from sunlight all year round like the UK.

 Essential fatty acids are more easy to control and the majority of plant-based whole food vegans are already aware of the importance of eating plenty of leafy greens and seeds such as flax to keep these levels in good shape.